 The Hearing Process

 When you show up for your hearing, the judge will hear and review evidence against you.
 The evidence must be clear and convincing for you to be found guilty.
-As an experienced NYC traffic attorney, I build and present a case for why the evidence is not clear and my clients should be considered innocent.
+As an experienced traffic violations lawyer NYC.
+I build and present a case for why the evidence is not clear and my clients should be considered innocent.
 I have had great success in doing so, to the financial and long-term benefit of my clients.
 One strategy is to bring forward witnesses that can testify or to ask the police officer questions to demonstrate how they could have made a mistake, been using faulty equipment or misjudged the situation.
 Each case is different but if you want to enter a not guilty plea, you must have evidence to back up your claims of innocence.

 There is an appeals process that you can go through if you feel that the judge made an incorrect ruling.
 If you have already been found guilty, and want to enter an appeal, you should certainly do so with the legal assistance.
 You will need to work even harder the second time around, so having an attorney will be critical for your success.
 I have represented clients on appeal and won, so it is certainly possible to do so.